Ancurio/mkxp/README.md

 * Win32API calls outside of Windows (Win32API is just an alias to the MiniFFI class, which *does* work with other operating systems, but you can obviously only load libraries made for the platform you're on)*
 * Some Win32API calls don't play nicely with SDL.
 Building with the `fix_essentials` option will attempt to fix this.
-* Sockets.
 * `load_data` is slow.
 In fact, it's too slow to handle `pbResolveBitmap` firing a million times a second, so if `fix_essentials` is used Graphics files can only be loaded from outside of the game's archive.
 You could remove that code if you want, but you'll lag.
 Very hard.
 * Movie playback
 * wma audio files
 * Creating Bitmaps with sizes greater than the OpenGL texture size limit (around 8192 on modern cards)^

-\* Once games can be played comfortably on Windows, I may try to have a 'fake' Win32API class written for other operating systems which intercepts and interprets some of the common calls that get used, a bit like what's already being done with the `fix_essentials` option already)
+\* Once games can be played comfortably on Windows, I may try to have a 'fake' Win32API class written for other operating systems which intercepts and interprets some of the common calls that get used, a bit like what's already being done with the `fix_essentials` option

 ^ There is an exception to this, called *mega surface*.
 When a Bitmap bigger than the texture limit is created from a file, it is not stored in VRAM, but regular RAM.
 Its sole purpose is to be used as a tileset bitmap.
 Any other operation to it (besides blitting to a regular Bitmap) will result in an error.
 (This breaks SLLD after the professor's speech due to an issue with the tilemaps, but Pokemon Uranium seems to be okay)